This fellowship supports salary and project costs for 2 years, up to a total of £120,000.

 Projects should bring tangible benefits closer for people who are deaf, have tinnitus or hearing loss.
 See our Biomedical Research Strategy for more details.

-Summary of grant
+Summary of the fellowship

-Everyone involved in the review process of any grant application is asked to abide by our Code of conduct.
+Everyone involved in the review process of any grant application is asked to abide by our code of conduct.